arnetheduck/nlvm/README.md

 In some distant future, it would be nice if (in no particular order):

-* it implemented more core Nim features (GC, stack traces)
+* it implemented more core Nim features (stack traces, debug info)
 * it had fewer bugs than the reference Nim compiler
 * someone found it useful
 * earth survived humans